johnnymatthews/blog/2022-05-10-install-lotro-on-m1-mac/index.md

+---
-# Install LOTRO on an M1 Mac
+title: "Install LOTRO on an M1 Mac"

-Installing Lord of the Rings Online (LOTRO) on a M1 Mac is shockingly easy.
+description: "Installing Lord of the Rings Online (LOTRO) on a M1 Mac is shockingly easy.
 It's pretty much a two step process, well mostly.
 I'm running a 2020 Macbook Air with 8GB RAM.
 My battery was fully charged before I started this installation, and by the time I was able to play the game, it had dropped down to 90%.
-This CPU is insane.
+This CPU is insane."
+date: 2022-05-10
+---

+# Install LOTRO on an M1 Mac

 ![](./battery-status.png)